MicrosoftDocs/entra-docs/docs/identity/saas-apps/axiad-cloud-connector-tutorial.md

 ms.subservice: saas-app-tutorial

 ms.topic: tutorial
-ms.date: 11/21/2022
+ms.date: 12/22/2022
 ms.author: jeedes
 ---

-# Tutorial: Microsoft Entra SSO integration with Axiad Cloud
+# Tutorial: Microsoft Entra SSO integration with Axiad Cloud Connector

-In this tutorial, you'll learn how to integrate Axiad Cloud with Microsoft Entra ID.
-When you integrate Axiad Cloud with Microsoft Entra ID, you can:
+In this tutorial, you'll learn how to integrate Axiad Cloud Connector with Microsoft Entra ID.
+When you integrate Axiad Cloud Connector with Microsoft Entra ID, you can:

-* Control in Microsoft Entra ID who has access to Axiad Cloud.
+* Control in Microsoft Entra ID who has access to Axiad Cloud Connector.
-* Enable your users to be automatically signed-in to Axiad Cloud with their Microsoft Entra accounts.
+* Enable your users to be automatically signed-in to Axiad Cloud Connector with their Microsoft Entra accounts.
 * Manage your accounts in one central location.

 ## Prerequisites